Summer School at Cambridge

 Female Future Leaders

-*The below is a reference for past extracurricular activities.
+* The above is a reference for past extracurricular activities.
 Specific extracurricular events may be adjusted based on the respective colleges.
+The final schedule will be determined according to the allocation of students to their colleges.

 Zorb Football